 at the circular water tower, cross the inner ring road of Hilversum, go straight on.
 The tower was built in 1893: this is the highest point in Hilversum, at 27 m.

 turn next left, still following the number 54 signs, into Heuvel laan.
-Cycle on downhill along Heuvel laan, and at the end of this street, turn right into the Hoge Naarder weg.
-(The sign with this street name is often obscured by foliage).
+Cycle on downhill along Heuvel laan

 go straight on, over the red asphalt (indicating cycle priority).
 At the end of the open space, turn left along Melk pad, a one-way street with two cycle lanes.

 pass (left) the St. Vitus Church.
 The road then bends right, past the recently reconstructed market square.
-The old building at the bend, originally a garage, is being rebuilt as a food hall.
+The old building at the bend, originally a garage, has been rebuilt as a food hall, Mout.

-after the bend turn right, into the wide street, lined with shops, restaurants, and cafés.
+after the bend, turn right at the boulders, into the wide street with shops, restaurants, and cafés.
 This street is called simply Groest, but there is no street name sign at this corner.
 If it is busy, you may have to step off your bike.

 Groest is the old high street of Hilversum, which was only a small town, on the heaths of the Gooi ridge.
 It never received city rights, and for centuries sheep grazing and wool-working were the most important activities.
 Hilversum began to expand in the late 19th century, when the rail line from Amsterdam attracted wealthy commuters to the area.
 In the 1920’s and 1930’s, it became the centre of broadcasting in the Netherlands, and the economy is now dominated by the media and related sectors.